clayrisser/adaptive-resilient-software/docs/index.md

 # Introduction

 Traditionally, resilient software is software that can recoil from failure quickly.
-We will define adaptive resilient software as software that can recoil from transition quickly.
+We will define adaptive resilient software as **software that can recoil from transition quickly**.
 A transition can occur negatively as vicissitude, but often it happens as a result of progressive evolution.

 A common vicissitude is the inevitable departure of a software engineer or